Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/README.md

     6407  3775.267864  0.399841  20.0      5000.0       0.0

 The presented data illustrate the structure of the dataset.
-There are totally five labels: stress, strain, temperature, strain rate, and porosity.
+There are totally 5 labels: stress, strain, temperature, strain rate, and porosity.

 ######  -stress
 Stress shows the magnitude of the force during the compression process.
 The relationship between stress and compression force is: